Radio Afghanistan

 Radio Afghanistan, also known as Radio Kabul or Voice of Sharia, is the public radio station of Afghanistan, owned by Radio Television Afghanistan.
 The frequencies are 1107 kHz (AM) and 105.2 MHz (FM) for the Kabul area.
 The name Radio Kabul has been given to many different incarnations of the state-run radio station since the first radio transmitters were installed in Kabul in the 1920s.

 History

 Origins

 In 1925, a 200 watt Russian transmitter operating at AM 833 kHz was installed in Kabul Palace by King Amanullah Khan.
 This transmitter was destroyed in the 1929 uprising against the King.
 The transmitter was replaced in 1931 by the new king Mohammed Nadir Shah, and was upgraded in 1940 when a new 20 kilowatt transmitter was installed in its place, operating at 600 kHz.
 This is generally considered the official birth of Radio Kabul.
-Programs were broadcast in Pashto, Dari Persian, Hindi, English and French.
+Programmes were broadcast in Pashto, Dari Persian, Urdu, English and French.